MetaFam/TheGame/guides/FRONTEND.md

 ### Connecting to remote servers

-To connect to production servers, you'll need to create a file `.env.local` under `packages/web` and write this inside:
+To connect to staging servers, you'll need to create a file `.env.local` under `packages/web` and write this inside:

 ```
-NEXT_PUBLIC_GRAPHQL_URL=https://api.metagame.wtf/v1/graphql
+NEXT_PUBLIC_GRAPHQL_URL=https://api-staging.metagame.wtf/v1/graphql
 ```

 ### Connecting to local server